Order Workflow & Stages

 Default Order Statuses

-Without custom stages enabled, every order moves through these statuses automatically:
+Without custom stages enabled, these are the statuses used to track your orders:

 Status What It Means